-Checkvist API is based on HTTP protocol and uses REST principles for obtaining and updating data.
+Checkvist API uses REST principles for obtaining and updating data.
 Most read operations can return either XML or JSON response.

 For XML response, the main part of the URL shall end with .xml suffix.
 For example: